- Applying to study

 How to complete the online application

-- The form will then open.
-Complete the form, including attaching supporting documents.
-You must have a 'soft copy' of your supporting documents (i.e. scanned copy) so you can upload them with your application
+- Complete the form, including attaching supporting documents.
+Your supporting documents must be in PDF (.pdf) format so you can upload them with your application.

 All applications for deferred exams must be accompanied by supporting documentation to substantiate the circumstances that are impacting on your studies.
 Applications without supporting documentation may not be considered.